The Opioid Crisis In Ponce

 The city of Ponce suffered serious and costly damages with the hurricane’s passage.

 Anyone who is fighting drug addiction in Ponce faces a challenging road ahead, but there is always hope for recovery.
 With the right support, anyone can overcome addiction.
-If you or someone you know is living with the burdens of substance abuse and wants to start a new life, contact a dedicated treatment professional today for more information on what to do and where to go.
+If you or someone you know is living with the burdens of substance abuse and wants to start a new life, contact a treatment professional today for more information on what help is available.